MohamedKhedr700/core-action/README.md

 ### Execute action from the model

-We can execute the action from the actionable calss or from `config/action.php` file.
+We can define the actions for the actionable class in two ways.

 - Define `getActions` method in the actionable class.